votejainism/jainism-party/README.md

 A financial scheme is also required.

-Here is the model financial scheme provided by the commission:-
+Here is the model financial scheme provided by the Commission:-
 electoralcommission.org.uk/__data/assets/word_doc/0007/68317/doc-financial-rp.doc

 Here are some links to the financial schemes of some already registered parties:-